 Eye protection is just as important as skin protection during hot weather.
 A wide-brimmed hat offers some protection for your senior’s eyes, but sunglasses that block broad-spectrum UV rays can be an even better choice.
 Wearing sunglasses also protects the skin around your senior’s eyes, which gets even thinner and more delicate with age.

-In-Home Care Aides Can Keep Her Hydrated
+In-Home Care Aides Can Keep Him/Her Hydrated

 Hydration is always crucial, but especially when your senior is out in the sun and the heat.
 Make sure to keep plenty of cool water handy and remember to encourage your senior to sip often.
 Know the signs of heat-related illnesses and what you can do to help your senior as quickly as possible.
 In-home care providers can help your senior to remember to sip water throughout the day, too.